msobanjo/courseware/topics/terraform/modules/variables/README.md

 ### Final configuration file states

-Let's check that you have configuration files ready.
+Let's check that you have all the configuration files ready.

 `main.tf` configuration file should look like this: